-12.6 Binning (All Models Except scA750-60)
+12.6 Binning

-- The binning feature is only available on the monochrome cameras. - The binning feature is not available on scA750-60 cameras.
+The binning feature is only available on the monochrome cameras.

 Binning increases the camera's response to light by summing the charges from adjacent pixels into one pixel.
 Two types of binning are available: vertical binning and horizontal binning.